GENERAL INFORMATION

 The Board of Management is responsible for the running of the school.
 The school is a Catholic school and is under the patronage of the Catholic Archbishop of Dublin.

 A new Board of Management is elected every four years.
-The election generally takes place in late September and the Board takes up office in October.
+The election generally takes place in late September and the Board takes up office in November.
 The Patron appoints the Chairperson and one other member to serve on the Board.
 Two parent nominees are elected from the general body of parents.
 One teacher nominee is elected from the teaching staff.
 The Principal of the school is automatically on the Board.

 These six members meet and choose two people from the community to make up the entire Board.
 The Board is then responsible for the running of the school for the term of office following regulations laid down by the Department of Education & Skills.